NukeTheDev/NukeTheDev/README.md

 Dear visitor,
 My professional GitHub profile has been updated to [CPhillips-dev](https://github.com/CPhillips-dev)

-Thank you for you understanding and support.
+Thank you for your support.